aktnk/onvif-web-viewer/README.md

     *   You can add unregistered cameras by providing their credentials.
 The discovery window will remain open, allowing you to add multiple cameras without re-scanning.
 *   **Adding a Camera Manually**: Click the "Add Camera" button to open a dialog.
     *   **ONVIF Camera**: Select "ONVIF Network Camera" type and enter camera details (Name, Host/IP, Port, Username, Password).
 The system tests the connection before adding the camera.
 After successful registration, the camera's time is automatically synchronized with the server.
-    *   **UVC Camera (Linux only)**: Select "USB UVC Camera" type, click "Discover USB Cameras" to scan for connected devices, then select a device from the dropdown.
+    *   **UVC Camera Direct (Linux only)**: Select "USB UVC Camera" type, click "Discover USB Cameras" to scan for connected devices, then select a device from the dropdown.
 The system verifies device accessibility before adding.
+Note: Direct V4L2 access means only one process can use the device at a time (streaming OR recording, not both simultaneously).
+    *   **UVC Camera via RTSP Server (Linux only)**: Select "UVC via RTSP Server" type and enter RTSP server details (Name, Host/IP, Port, optional Username/Password).
+This requires MediaMTX or another RTSP server to be running and configured to stream from the UVC device.
+Benefits: allows simultaneous streaming and recording, and lower CPU usage compared to direct V4L2 access.
 *   **Synchronizing Camera Time**: Click the sync icon (⟳) next to any ONVIF camera in the list to manually synchronize its time with the server's system time.
 A notification will confirm success or display any errors.
 (Note: Time synchronization is only available for ONVIF cameras, not UVC cameras.)
 *   **Deleting a Camera**: Click the red delete icon (🗑️) next to a camera in the main list.
 A confirmation prompt will appear before deletion.
 *   **Viewing Multiple Streams**: